 Conduct an annual self-audit to help ensure continued compliance with I-9, and E-Verify rules.
 You can find guidance online for correcting errors or omissions on various sections of the I-9, as well as how to manage lost, incomplete, or outdated I-9s.

-It’s never too late to be audit ready.
+It’s never too late to be audit ready, and start the risk management process.
 You should periodically conduct self-audits to help minimize potential liability and to put your company in a position to successfully handle an audit.

 Heavy fines and penalties that threaten the growth, and sometimes existence, of businesses are commonplace for those not fully committed to checking work eligibility requirements.
 Effective worksite enforcement, including civil and criminal action, await those who fail to comply.